romba050/biolib-c-wasm/README.md

 ## The build.sh script

 The image ships with a default build script.
 For simple projects, this should be sufficient.
 Remember to change the binary file name "your_file_name" on line 3 of build.sh.
-Build.sh uses emscripten (https://emscripten.org/index.html) to compile C/C++ to wasm.
+Build.sh uses Emscripten (https://emscripten.org/index.html) to compile C/C++ to wasm.

 ## Creating the Biolib App
 The compiled wasm file that is created in ./output can now be uploaded to biolib when creating a new app.